-Whether you're interested in watching the famous ballet perform or admiring the incredible architecture of Saint Basil's Cathedral or other landmarks, Moscow has something to offer everyone as long as you bundle up.
+Whether you're eager to watch the famous ballet perform or more interested in admiring the incredible architecture of Saint Basil's Cathedral (and other landmarks), Moscow has something to offer just about everyone, as long as you bundle up.

 What to Pack

-- Christmas in Russia takes place on January 7, but the time between Christmas and New Year's is usually a time of rest and vacation for Russian families, many of which jet off to warmer locales.
+- Christmas in Russia takes place on January 7, but the time between Christmas and New Year's is usually a time of rest and vacation for Russian families, many of which jet off to warmer destinations.

 - Head to Red Square to see the New Year's Tree and look for decorations at GUM, Arbat Street, and other well-known locations.